terpnetwork/genesis-prelaunch/gentxs/README.md

 ## Next Steps

-The TerpNET Foundation DAO team will recommend a particular genesis file and software version, but there is no guarantee a network will ever start from it - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
+Once all gentx files are collected, The TerpNET Foundation DAO team will recommend a particular genesis file and software version to the Test Network, but there is no guarantee a network will ever start from it - nodes and validators may never come online, the community may disregard the recommendation and choose different genesis files, and/or they may modify the software in arbitrary ways.
 Such outcomes and many more are outside the TerpNET Foundation DAO's control and completely in the hands of the community.

-On initialization of the software, Terp Network's Bonded Proof-of-Stake (Brought to you by comet-bft) system will kick in to determine the initial validator set (max 42 validators) from the set of `gentx` transactions.
+On initialization of the software, Terp Network's Bonded Proof-of-Stake (Brought to you by comet-bft) system will kick in to determine the initial validator set (max 69 validators) from the set of `gentx` transactions.
 More than 2/3 of the voting power of this set must be online and participating in consensus in order to create the first block and Terp Network.

-We expect and hope that TERP holders will exercise discretion in initial staking to ensure the network does not ever become excessively centralized as we move steadily to the target of 66% TERP's staked.
+We expect and hope that TERP holders will exercise discretion in initial staking to ensure the network does not ever become excessively centralized.
 This is not a first of its kind experiment in bootstrapping a decentralized network.
 Other proof of stake networks have bootstrapped with the aid of a centralized foundation or other administrator.
 We hope to bootstrap as a decentralized community, building on the shared experiences of many many testnets.

 See the [blog
 post](https://blog.cosmos.network/the-3-phases-of-the-cosmos-hub-mainnet-fdff3a68c4c0)